 If you enjoy coffee, you’ve probably heard about Lungo coffee.
 The Ristretto, Doppio and now the Lungo are just variations of Espresso.

-However, over time, some coffee drinkers began to request longer shots of espresso, with more water added to create a milder flavor and a long finish.
+Lungo is believed to have originated in Italy in the mid-20th century when coffee drinkers began to request longer shots of espresso with more water added to create a milder flavor and a longer finish.

 Equipment